 Like almost all Celestron products, the Celestron 114 LCM Computerized Telescope comes with a 2-year warranty.

-Customers appear to be thrilled with their Celestron 114 telescope, as this model has a 4.1-star average customer rating on Amazon.
-More than half of all customer reviews are rated with 5 stars on this platform.
+Customers appear to be thrilled with their Celestron 114 telescope, as this model has an above-average customer rating.
+More than half of all customer reviews are rated highly, and people praise the specifications and features of this telescope.

 Beginner astronomers should look into the Celestron 114 LCM Computerized Telescope as their first scope.
-Even if it isn’t the first optical instrument you have invested in, the Celestron 114 will offer brilliant images without too much hassle or a huge price tag attached.
+Even if it isn’t the first optical instrument you have invested in, the Celestron 114 will offer brilliant images without too much hassle, or a huge price tag attached.
+Even if this scope is more targeted to beginners, experienced astronomers can enjoy its features as well, as long as they do not have extremely high expectations.